mrcodetastic/MBI5153-DMG1075-MatrixPanel-DMA/README.md

 # ESP32S3-MBI5153-DMG1075-LED-MatrixPanel
-An experimental Arduino sketch to drive a the eWaste (in the UK) DMG1075 78x78px RGB LED Matrix Panels.
+An experimental Arduino sketch to drive an 'DMG1075' 78x78px RGB LED Matrix Panel (based on the MBI5153).

 Based on ESP32S3 only.